News & Updates All »

 • The applicant is referred to the Engineering Department to obtain a driveway/curb/right-of-way permit if required, and to finalize utility connections.

-7. The full set of building/construction plans should be submitted to the Building Department via the online permitting portal at the same time the plans are submitted to State, or as soon as they are prepared if no State submittal is required.
+7. The full set of building/construction plans should be submitted to the Building Department via the online permitting portal at the same time the plans are submitted to the State, or as soon as they are prepared if no State submittal is required.
 The construction plan submittal requires a Plan Certification form completed by the individual that submitted the plans to the State.
 The Construction Design Release should be uploaded when it is received; it is not needed for the initial submittal.
 For any questions regarding the submittal process/requirements for the building permit, the Building Department can be reached at (574) 534-1811. *Please note, Technical Review and construction plan review can be submitted and reviewed concurrently.

 8. If there is a separate foundation permit, the Zoning Clearance for the foundation will be issued when Technical Review and foundation plan review are complete.
 The foundation permit fee must be paid separately from the building permit fee.